Frustrated with the amount of money you’re spending on digital advertising? Wondering how to reduce ad spend to increase the quality of leads?

 With marketing, it’s all about clarity.
 You have to have a clear picture of your target audience, and you need to have clear goals in mind when running a Facebook ad campaign.

-Choose the campaign objective that is a best match for the action you want the prospect to take.
+Choose the campaign objective that is the best match for the action you want the prospect to take.
 Think ebook downloads, blog views, video views.

 Then choose the appropriate conversion event you want for your campaign, e.g., purchase, lead, etc.